Balaraju2007/E-Commerce/Readme.md

 ```

-💡 **Tip:**  make sure set your command prompt to command prompt not to powershell.
+💡 **Tip:**  make sure use terminal as command prompt not to powershell.